Want to grow your email list by 1,000+ subscribers?

 Ash

-By investing some money, you can get in front of your audience quicker than if you have to build your audience from scratch.
+By investing some money, you can get in front of your audience quicker than if you have to spend time on free email list building tactics.

-Several people have had incredible success using Facebook ads to get subscribers including:
+Several people have had incredible success using Facebook ads to get email subscribers, including:

 The right Facebook ad + the right audience = muchas subscribers.